mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 This will list the images on this machine
 ![](images/docker-images.png)

-Now that we have the image we'll start a container from it using the run command*.
+Now that we have the image we'll start a container from it using the run command.

 ### Run a container
 ```bash
 docker -it mathworks/matlab
 ```

 This will launch MATLAB.
 The ```-it``` switch indicates we want an interactive terminal.
+We use this so the container doesn't exit right away.

 #### Licensing check
 By default this container is configured to use Online Licensing so if you have an individual license or your organization is setup to use Online Licensing enter your MathWorks Account username and password.
+If you cannot use Online Licensing see the batch example below on how to specify a license server below.

 ![](images/run-matlab.png)